zalando/zalando-howto-open-source/README.md

 ###Must-Haves

-- You have to enable MFA for your github.com account
+- you have to enable MFA for your github.com account
 - you have to be a public member of the zalando organization on github.com
 - you have to sign up for the open-source guild emails